krishaamer/green-filter-research/research/literature/sustainability.md

 -   The donut is a useful visualization to be able to grasp the big picture, and it’s a social object that’s simple and deep at the same time, enabling starting conversations with people from all walks of life, independent of their politics leanings.
 As Raw calls it, it’s a self-portrait of humanity in the beggining of the 21st century.
 Combining the SDGs inside the donut and the Planetary Boundaries outside the donut.
 The space donut represents a state of equuilibrium and balance on spaceship Earth.

--   (**fanningSocialShortfallEcological2021?**) data for the donut: “The social shortfall and ecological overshoot of nations”
+-   Fanning et al. (2021) data for the donut: “The social shortfall and ecological overshoot of nations”

 -   Oikos Denktank (2021) donut in brussels, belgium. everything has to be adapted to the place and context BrusselsDonut (2022)